tylerlaberge/Jasper/README.md

 ### Passing arguments to your steps

-To pass arguments to you steps, simply add additional arguments after 'context' to your step function.
+To pass arguments to your steps, simply add additional arguments after the 'context' argument in your step function.

 ```python
 from jasper import step